kevgo/text-runner/README.md

 The class also defines the action that this block describes.
 In this example it is `createFile`, meaning Tutorial Runner is supposed to create a file on your machine.
-It takes the filename out of the bold section (the part surrounded with "\_\_"), and the content out of the fenced code block (the part surrounded with _\`\`\`_), and creates the file on your hard drive.
+The convention for this built-in action is that it takes the filename out of the bold section (the part surrounded with "\_\_"), and the content out of the fenced code block (the part surrounded with _\`\`\`_), and creates the file on your hard drive.
+You can also create your own custom actions.

 ## Built-in Actions

 Tutorial Runner provides a number of built-in actions for things typically done in tutorials.
+To prevent interference with the code being tested, all these actions don't run in the current working directory, but inside a `tmp` directory inside it.

 ### create a file with name and content
 * the name of the file is provided as bold text within the anchor tag
-* the content of the file is provided as a multi-line code block within the anchor tag
+* the content of the file is provided as a multi-line code block (surrounded with \`\`\`) within the anchor tag
-* Tutorial Runner creates the file in a `tmp` directory in the current working directory
+* Tutorial Runner creates the file in the workspace

 <a class="tutorialRunner_runMarkdownInTutrun">
 ```markdown